GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 ## Top-down movement

-To implement a top-down movement in eight directions attach a script to the _KinematicBody2D_ root node with the following code.
+To implement a top-down movement in eight directions, replace your _PlayerTopDown_ node's script with the following code.

+Below, we introduce a function to update our character's sprite.

+We also normalize our direction vector.
+Doing this ensures it always has a length of `1.0` (or `0.0` if the player isn't pressing any movement key).

+Why?
+When you press both right and down, without normalizing the vector the direction calculation below would result in `Vector2(1, 1)`.
+Such a vector has a length of about `1.4` (it's the diagonal of a square of width `1.0`).
+But when you only press the right key, the vector would be `Vector2(1.0, 0.0)` and have a length of `1.0`.

+In that case, the character would end up moving 40% faster when going diagonally compared to moving left, right, up, or down.

+The `Vector2.normalized()` method prevents this issue.

 ```gdscript
 extends KinematicBody2D